 Please note: parking lot locations and configurations have changed.
 Please follow the signs and directions from peace officers and volunteers closely.
-Parking fee is $10 per vehicle per day with a shuttle running from the parking lot to festival grounds.
+Parking fee is $15 per vehicle per day with a free shuttle running from the parking lot to festival grounds.

 From San Jose and areas north: Watch for the electronic sign board on Highway 101 as you enter Gilroy.
 Use the exit suggested on the sign board.
 Follow the signs and watch for traffic control officers on roadways.